 |Intelligent, loyal, loving, protective, stubborn

 Chances are that you don’t know a lot about this hybrid, even if you have owned one of the parental breeds.
-If so, then you are going to find this guide very useful.
-We will tell you some of the things that you should expect and what having a Border Collie Bernard in your home will be like.
+If so, you are going to find this guide very useful.
+We will tell you what you should expect and what having a Border Collie Bernard in your home will be like.

 Want to learn more?
 Then read on!

 Border Collie Bernard Puppies